core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

 ## Version -10 to -11 ## {#sec-10-11}

+* Loss of Recipient Contexts due to their overflow.

 * Preservation of Sender IDs over rekeying.